mangapress/mangapress/readme.txt

 keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.

 == Upgrade Notice ==
+= 2.8 =
+   * Added bundled theme for TwentyEleven, TwentyTwelve, and TwentyThirteen
+   * Added optional end-point urls for Latest Comic and Archives, eliminating the need for extra pages

 = 2.7.4 =
    * Fixed SQL bugs relating to "Group By Category" option